Ján Mucha: Krylia Sovetov Samara

 In July 2013, Mucha signed for Russian side Krylia Sovetov Samara.

 On 15 January 2015, Mucha signed with Arsenal Tula on loan till the end of the 2014–15 season.

 Slovan Bratislava

 On 28 June 2015, Mucha signed a four-year contract with Slovak club ŠK Slovan Bratislava.

 Bruk-Bet Termalica Nieciecza

 On 29 June 2017, Mucha joined Ekstraklasa side Bruk-Bet Termalica Nieciecza.

 Hamilton Academical

 In November 2018, Mucha signed a short-term deal with Scottish club Hamilton Academical.
 The contract expired on 1 January 2019 and he left the club.

 International career

 Mucha made his debut for Slovakia in February 2008, in a friendly match against Hungary, and became the national team's first-choice goalkeeper.
 When Slovakia qualified for the FIFA World Cup for the first time, in 2010, Mucha played in all four games as Slovakia made it to the second round of the competition.
 Later he was selected for Euro 2016.

+After retirement

+After his retirement Mucha became involved as a player's representative and an inaugural President of Slovakia's first footballer's trade union - Union of Football Professionals.
+He also became an occasional media pundit with public broadcaster RTVS as well as AMC Network's Sport1, especially for Slovakia national team or Slovak clubs in European competitions.
+Mucha also became a regular columnist for Denník Šport.